Skip to main content

 The Stale Queue That Grounded My Drones

 7 hours diagnosing why 5 drones sat idle while 149 packages needed building.
-Version mismatch, corrupt binpkgs, and a fresh start.
+Package-tree mismatch, corrupt binpkgs, and a fresh start.

 The 3-Hour Physics Session